onkursen/personal-finance-guide/cash.md

 * High interest rates (so your money can grow while it sits in the account)
 * Good web/mobile interface to check balances and handle transfers online

-The **[Ally Bank Online Savings Account](https://www.ally.com/bank/online-savings-account/)** is my preferred account because:
+My preferred account is the **[Ally Bank Online Savings Account](https://www.ally.com/bank/online-savings-account/)** because:

-* It meets all of the requirements above (and has a 1.00% APY interest rate).
+* It meets all of the above requirements (with a 1.00% APY interest rate).
-* Customer service by phone is professional and available 24/7.
+* Customer service by phone/chat is professional and available 24/7.
 * It offers the ability to create multiple savings accounts that you can designate for different purposes or goals (e.g., emergency fund or saving for a wedding).

-However, it does have a consideration:

-* This is an *online* savings account, so it is not affiliated with a physical branch.
+Like the checking account, this is an *online* savings account, so it is not affiliated with a physical branch.
 If that is a problem, you may want to open a savings account with a bank commonly available in your geographical area in addition to or in lieu of this account.

 ### Summary

 * A checking account is where money first comes in and is taken out for day-to-day use.
 Easy access to ATMs and a good online interface are key.
-I recommend the [Schwab Bank High Yield Investor Checking Account](https://www.schwab.com/public/schwab/banking_lending/checking_account).
+I recommend the [Ally Bank Online Checking Account](https://www.ally.com/bank/interest-checking-account/) for most people and the [Schwab Bank High Yield Investor Checking Account](https://www.schwab.com/public/schwab/banking_lending/checking_account) for people who travel internationallly frequently.
 * A savings account is the place for your money to sit and grow for emergencies and future goals.
 I recommend the [Ally Bank Online Savings Account](https://www.ally.com/bank/online-savings-account/).

 Next step: [Build credit]({{ site.base_url }}/credit).